Commonword Archive Launch

 From the ashes of a rent strike in the late 1970s came Commonword —a community and meeting place for Manchester writers, a home for literature marginalised by the mainstream British arts and cultural landscape, particularly those who are working class, women, lesbian and gay, disabled or black and Asian.

-On Tuesday 14th July at 6.30pm Commonword Cultureword will be celebrating this unique and hidden aspect of Manchester literature with the online launch of the Commonword Archive website and a literature map of Manchester.
+On Tuesday 14th July at 6.30pm Commonword Cultureword celebrated this unique and hidden aspect of Manchester literature with the online launch of the Commonword Archive website and a literature map of Manchester.

 Heena Patel, co-ordinator of the Commonword Archive project says,